nitya-khuntia/A-B-testing/README.md

 # A/B testing

-# Objective: Evaluate the impact of a redesigned loan application form on loan conversion rates for XYZ.
+# Objective: Evaluate the impact of a redesigned loan application form on loan conversion rates

 # Hypotheses: